English

 |

-To develop a secure knowledge of the play Macbeth so that students can improve the key skills needed to succeed in the English Literature exam.
-To examine key poems from the anthology to secure knowledge regarding the poet’s intention and how context can influence poetry. |
+An Inspector Calls To develop a secure knowledge of the play An Inspector Calls so that students can improve they key skills needed to succeed in the English Literature exam. |

 |